 Diagnosis of septic arthritis requires aspirating the joint fluid and sending it to the lab for cell count, culture, and gram stain.
 The aspirate of a septic joint is often yellow and turbid, as shown in Figure 4.
 Removing the joint fluid can provide some pain relief - the pressure is dissipated - but that relief is a secondary benefit, and should not suggest that the condition is fully addressed.

 When left untreated, septic arthritis can lead to destruction of the joint, as the enzymes released to kill the bacteria are highly toxic to the cartilage as well.
-Treatment includes antibiotics and “washing out” the joint, which can be completed surgically or with serial aspirations of the synovial fluid.
-(More information on diagnosis and management of septic arthritis is provided in OTHER QUESTION)
+Treatment includes antibiotics and irrigation of the joint, which can be completed surgically or with serial aspirations of the synovial fluid.
+(Additional issues regarding the diagnosis and management of septic arthritis are covered in the question What are the temporal limitations regarding our ability to diagnose septic arthritis definitively?)

 *** Please note that the wording of the question was deliberate: discussed here are the causes and consequences of adult septic arthritis.
 Pediatric septic arthritis is of course somewhat similar to the adult form, but has sufficient differences to be worthy of its own designation.
 Please see the chapter on Pediatric Infections for more details.